Museum of Monterey: History

-The museum began in 1971 as the Allen Knight Maritime Museum.
+The maritime museum began in 1971 as the Allen Knight Maritime Museum.
 It was located in the basement of the Monterey Museum of Art, and principally housed the collection of Allen Knight, who briefly worked as a sailor in 1916, and collected artifacts and memorabilia related to maritime activities throughout his life.

 The proposal for a new maritime museum was approved in 1982, but funding was not fully acquired until 1991.
-On July 15, 1991, construction began on the current Maritime and History Museum in Custom House Plaza.
-The museum opened on October 31, 1992.
+On July 15, 1991, construction began on the new Maritime Museum on Custom House Plaza.
+The new museum opened on October 31, 1992.
+In 2016, the San Francisco Maritime National Park Association acquired the Allen Knight collection.